The U.S. vs. John Lennon: Reception

 The US Verses John Lennon received mostly positive reviews from critics.
-The film holds a "Certified Fresh" 77% rating on Rotten Tomatoes based on ninety-seven reviews.
+The film holds a 77% rating on Rotten Tomatoes based on ninety-seven reviews.
 The site's consensus states: "Though it glosses over anything negative about Lennon, this documentary offers a lot of fascinating archival footage, plus its political issues still have relevance for today."

-Among the positive reviews was Roger Ebert's review, as he gave this film three stars out of four stating that he felt that the film was "remarkable" and "it was great to see a lot of this footage of Lennon-- playful, engaged, warm and spontaneous."
+Among the positive reviews was Roger Ebert's review, as he gave this film three out of four stating that he felt that the film was "remarkable" and "it was great to see a lot of this footage of Lennon-- playful, engaged, warm and spontaneous".